mawinkler/c1-playground/README.md

 - Open Policy Agent
 - Gatekeeper

+The playground runs on local or Cloud9 based Ubuntu servers, GKE, AKS, EKS and most parts on MacOS as well.

 ## Requirements and Support Matrix

 > Note: The Playgound is designed to work on this operating systems